boyney123/complexity-is-the-gotcha-of-event-driven-architecture/README.md

 ---

-## Manage complexity with guardrails
+## Part 2: Manage complexity with guardrails

 There are three guardrails that can help you manage complexity: